Ivan Božić (footballer, born 1983)

-Ivan Božić (born 19 November 1983) is a Bosnian-Herzegovinian former professional footballer who played as a forward.
+Ivan Božić (born 19 November 1983) is a Bosnian-Herzegovinian former professional footballer who played as a forward and now manager; he is currently manager of Kustošija.

 Career

 Božić was born in Sarajevo and raised in Vareš.
 He started his career at Zrinjski Mostar of Premier League of Bosnia and Herzegovina.
 In summer 2000, he moved to Zuid-West-Vlaanderen of Belgian League.
 He went to Šibenik in summer 2002, due to the merge of Zuid-West-Vlaanderen and K.S.V.
 Ingelmunster.
 Božić back to Belgian League in summer 2006 for Beveren, but the relegation he made his Belgian career with another early end.
 After one season in Rijeka he returned to Šibenik in the Croatian First League.

 On 22 July 2014, Božić transferred to China League One side Beijing Baxy.

 After three months in Croatia, Božić returned to Italy in December 2019 and signed with ACD Trasimeno.